-I have experience overseeing the curriculum, operation and development of large (1000+) undergraduate programmes as well as teaching a range of classes, from a large introductory mechanics class of 350 students to overseeing the dissertation projects of over 180 4th year students.
+I have experience overseeing the curriculum, operation and development of large (1000+) undergraduate programmes as well as teaching classes at undergraduate, masters and postgraduate research level.

-Through Student Voice, I have curated a large library of case studies covering HE teaching best practices.
+Through Student Voice, I have curated a large library of case studies covering HE teaching best practices and using data to improve teaching.
 A selection of these can be found on the Student Voice Blog.

 My research involves precise orbit determination and force modelling of spacecraft and space debris as well as applying machine learning techniques to help improve teaching.